vacp2p/rfc/content/docs/rfcs/46/README.md

 Tor Push introduces epochs.
 The default epoch duration is 10 minutes.
 (We might adjust this default value based on experiments and evaluation in future versions of this document.
-It seems a good trad-off between traceablity and circuit building overhead.)
+It seems a good trade-off between traceablity and circuit building overhead.)

 For each epoch, the Tp-context SHOULD be refreshed, which includes